Matt Ryan (American football): 2006

-2007 season
+2007

 Ryan launched a website during his senior year called Mattyice.com, where fans and media had 24-hour access to his video highlights, updated biographical information, statistics and other information.

 Before the season started, Ryan was named to the preseason All-ACC team.
 Boston College also hired a new coach: Jeff Jagodzinski, a longtime NFL assistant.
 Against Wake Forest, he completed 32 of 52 passes for 408 yards and five touchdowns in the 38–28 victory.
 He continued his hot streak versus Georgia Tech, going 30–of–44 with one touchdown and passing for a career-high 435 yards against the staunch Tech defense en route to a convincing 24–10 road victory.
 After this game, Ryan was suggested as a potential Heisman Trophy contender.
 Battling Virginia Tech through bad weather in Blacksburg, Virginia, Ryan led an amazing comeback for the Boston College Eagles, passing for two touchdowns with less than three minutes to play on October 25, 2007, including the game-winner with 11 seconds left to Andre Callender.
 However, Ryan's chances to win the Heisman fell sharply after he threw three interceptions in a 27–17 loss to an unranked 6–3 Florida State.
 However, with a strong performance against Clemson, his chances were raised substantially.
 Despite two consecutive ACC losses, Ryan and the Eagles found themselves with a trip to the conference championship on the line.
 Down 10–3 in the third quarter, he led the offense on a game-tying drive, hitting on key passes to Rich Gunnell, Andre Callender, and Ryan Purvis, landing the Eagles at the Clemson two-yard line early in the fourth.
 James McCluskey finished the job from there, running it in to even the score at 10-apiece.
 Shortly thereafter, a Clemson turnover resulted in a Boston College field goal and a 13–10 lead for the Eagles.
 On November 24, against ACC rival Miami, Ryan surpassed Doug Flutie for the most passing touchdowns in a single season by an Eagle quarterback with 28 touchdowns, ultimately ending the season with 31.
 Despite these records, he struggled with throwing interceptions throughout the year, and finished with 19 (second most among college quarterbacks).
 His five touchdown passes in the 2007 Wake Forest game are one shy of the school record of six, held by Flutie in 1984 against North Carolina.
 For Boston College, it was their first 10-win regular season since 1940 and the first time they had achieved back-to-back 10-overall-win seasons in program history.
 He led the Eagles to extend the nation's longest bowl winning streak to eight with a 24–21 victory over Michigan State Spartans in the Champs Sports Bowl on December 28, Ryan threw three touchdown passes, two to Rich Gunnell and one to Jon Loyte.
 He finished the season with a conference-leading 4,507 passing yards, 31 touchdowns, and 19 interceptions.